 6. Insurance and Resale Value

 Insurance companies often prefer PDR due to lower costs and faster turnaround.
-Note that hail damage is typically covered under comprehensive rather than collision insurance.
-Also, because PDR doesn’t alter your vehicle’s original finish, it better maintains resale value and may help you avoid diminished value issues.
+Also, because PDR doesn’t alter your vehicle’s original finish, it better maintains resale value and leaves no repair history on Carfax if paid out-of-pocket.

 When to Choose Paintless Dent Repair